 Credit: @fourbrothersdrivein on Instagram

 Drive-in movies are the perfect setting for a night out with friends, a family outing, and a memorable date.
 The Overlook Drive-In Theatre in Poughkeepsie is home to the largest outdoor film screen in the Tri-State area, standing as tall as a six-story building.
 This family-owned drive-in theater has been delighting movie going crowds since 1955 and even has a sister theater, Hyde Park Drive-In, which opened even earlier in 1949.
-The Overlook sits on 12 acres of land and has room for 750 cars.
-A concession stand on site serves popcorn, hot dogs, sodas, candy, and more.
-In Amenia, the Four Brothers Drive-In Theater hosts two family-friendly films nightly and throws a classic into the mix on Throwback Thursdays for a triple showing.
-Actor Liam Neeson is set to attend the next Throwback Thursday event on July 14 for a showing of Star Wars: Episode I - The Phantom Menace.
-For an extra dose of nostalgia, the site’s car hop delivery service lets you order food over the phone, online, or at the Grand Shack and have it delivered to your ride during the show.
-There’s also mini golf, a pergola with a fire pit that can be booked for private parties, a playground, and an arcade.
-Finger Lakes Drive-In, in Auburn, is New York’s oldest operating drive-in theater.
-While classic speakers are available for those looking for a real blast from the past, FM radio transmission is strongly encouraged for in-car movie listening.
-In Brooklyn, take in a flick and stunning views of the Manhattan skyline at Skyline Drive-In.
+In Amenia, the Four Brothers Drive-In Theater hosts two family-friendly films nightly and has a car hop delivery service, mini golf, pergola with a fire pit that can be booked for private parties, playground, and arcade.
+Finger Lakes Drive-In, in Auburn, is New York’s oldest operating drive-in theater, and in Brooklyn, you can take in a flick and stunning views of the Manhattan skyline at Skyline Drive-In.
 Don't have a car?
 Fear not, outdoor seats are available for those who show up on foot, by bike, or scooter.
 With New York boasting the most drive-in movie theater screens in the country, there are plenty more to discover throughout the state.

 Take a Steamboat Tour (Various Regions)